 We enjoyed every single, apple-filled bite of these cinnamon rolls!
 I hope you give them a try!
 Enjoy!!

-- 3–4¼ cups (405g–570g) unbleached all-purpose flour, just enough to form a soft dough plus a little more for dusting (can use up to half whole-grain flour—spelt, einkorn, or whole wheat, if you'd like)
+- 3–4¼ cups (405g–570g) unbleached all-purpose flour, just enough to form a soft dough plus a little more for kneading (can use up to half whole-grain flour—spelt, einkorn, or whole wheat, if you'd like)

 - 2¼ teaspoon (.25oz packet) rapid rise or instant yeast